Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 The hidden cost of ignoring retirement savings

-I meet with online business owners every week who make excellent income—$100K, $200K, sometimes half a million—but have zero retirement savings.
+I meet with online business owners every week who make excellent income, $100K, $200K, sometimes half a million, but have zero retirement savings.
 They're building thriving businesses, yet financially they're living paycheck to paycheck.
 Why?
 Because they've never established a retirement plan.
+A retirement plan, either a SEP IRA or solo 401(k), changes the math entirely: you contribute a portion of income before taxes, so you build wealth and cut your tax bill in the same motion.

 SEP IRA Explained